b-rodrigues/fput/manuscript/fprog.md

 We get a whole bunch of nasty warning messages, but we do get the expected result.
 But you should not leave it like this.
 Who knows what may happen some time down the road, when you try to compose this function with another?
-Maybe you’ll get an error and you won’t understand why\!
-Let’s rewrite the function properly.
+Maybe you'll get an error and you won't understand why\!
+Let's rewrite the function properly.

 We get these warnings because the condition `(init^2 - a) > eps` does not make sense for vectors.
 Here, R tells the user that it only uses the